Furman Brown, MS Special Education, CEO and Lead Designer

 Karen Derrick-Davis, MS Social Work, Professional Learning Director

-With over three decades of experience, Karen's work has spanned the non-profit sector, from social entrepreneur to employee, from development and fundraising to face-to-face service delivery.
-Karen also brings 15 years of experience home-educating her children, which she refers to as "extreme personalized learning."
-As part of that home education journey, she co-founded a homeschool education cooperative which continues today, fifteen years later.
+With over three decades of experience, Karen has worked in communities of all kinds -- always with the goal of organic, bottom-up strategies that can work within the particular context.
+Karen brought her problem-solving & outside-the-box orientation to 15 years of home-educating her children, which she refers to as "extreme personalized learning."
+As part of that home education journey, she co-founded an inclusive homeschool education cooperative which continued for fifteen years.

 Throughout her children's primary and secondary education years, her family engaged with the local school districts in a variety of ways, participating in homeschool support programming, part-time schooling, on-line schooling, and full-time brick-and-mortar schooling.